Willtor/def/README.md

 DEF is a low-level programming language designed for transparent compatibility with C for integration with existing C projects, as well as being good at the things C is good at.
 DEF, however, has a number of language features missing from C (tuples, parallel and concurrency constructs, array slices, and more), and a syntax that exposes features that are difficult to use in C, such as function pointers.

-This repository contains the source for the `defc` compiler, a suite of unit and regression tests, and additional tools for language support.
+This repository contains the source for the `def` compiler, a suite of unit and regression tests, and additional tools for language support.

 ## Build Instructions